MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -LoopOverrideSharingCapability

-Choose whether to override the Loop sharing capability on this site
+Choose whether to override the Loop sharing capability on this site.

 PARAMVALUE: None | False | True